 If you’ve ever overdrawn your checking account (in other words, you’ve “bounced a check”), you’re more than aware it can be a hassle.
 And a costly one, at that!
 Check out these helpful tips to avoid pesky overdraft charges.

 It’s incredibly important to always keep track of how much you spend – whether it’s shopping with your debit card, using an ATM or writing checks – to help avoid overspending on your account.
-An overdrawn account happens when you spend more money than you have, which can result in costly overdraft or transaction fees.
+An overdrawn account happens when you spend more money than you have in your account, which can result in costly overdraft related fees.
 We’ve brought together a few of our best tips to help you avoid overspending:

 We’d love for you to stop in and talk to us about the best ways to help track your spending, or about other options to protect yourself and save money.
 We’re here to help, however we can!

 When it comes to maintaining a checking account, be sure to know your overdraft protection options and the fees you could face if you draw more money than is actually in your account.

 It’s crucial to keep your accounts in good standing, but what exactly does that mean?
 Let us help walk you through the importance of making payments on time, not exceeding card limits, spending within your means and more!

 1 Gate City Bank will generally make your funds available to spend the same day that we receive a deposit notice from your employer or other payer, up to two days earlier than your scheduled payday.
 Direct deposit required.
 Early availability subject to the timing of submission payment file from payer.